Confluex/mule-labs/confluex-performance-tools/README.md

 assert getMonitor("TestPerformanceTools.MessageProcessor.SetPayloadTransformer", "ms.").hits == 10
 ```

-# Maven Configuration
+# Project Configuration

-Add the dependency to you pom:
+If you chose, you can add the dependency to you pom for your project instead of storing it on the server:

 ```xml
 <dependency>